 Yes; both site-built and manufactured dwellings require permits.
 See Benton County Permit Information.

 6. Do I need approval or a business license to operate a business from my property?

 Benton County does not require business licenses.
 However, there are limitations on the establishment of businesses in the county.
-If the business will be operated from your residence or on the same property as your residence, you must first obtain approval of a home occupation permit (see application).
+If the business will be operated from your residence or on the same property as your residence, you must first obtain approval of a home occupation permit if your property is not in a farm or forest zone, and a conditional use permit if it is.
+(See land use applications).
 For more information, see the relevant code section 91.20 (PDF).
 If the business will not be on the same property as your residence, then it can only be allowed if it is one of the uses listed in the zone that applies to your property (see #1 above).

 7. Is my property in a floodplain?

 You look up the floodplain mapping for your area on the Benton County Zoning Map or you can view the official Flood Insurance Rate Maps directly on the FEMA Map Service Center website.
 You can also review the hardcopy maps at our office, or provide us with a Township-Range-Section and Tax Lot number, or an address, and we can look up the floodplain information for you.

 8. What does it mean if my property is in a floodplain?

 Development activities (including construction, land grading, fill placement, etc.) require special review to ensure they will not increase flood hazards to other properties.
 Additionally, dwellings must be constructed so that the lowest floor is at an elevation of at least one foot above the "base flood elevation" (the elevation to which floodwaters would rise during the theoretical "100-year flood").
 Dwellings and other structures must also meet additional standards to minimize the potential for damage during floods.
 (See Chapter 83 of the Development Code [PDF] for more information.)